danielcrimp/danielcrimp.github.io/collections/_drafts/2024-03-31-matta-application.md

 I wound up writing code for a living because I wanted to make stuff and fix stuff, and you'd do alright if you fixed digital stuff.
 At least that's what my mate's dad said once.
 When I was in back home, I was technically making stuff, but something didn't feel right.
 I wasn't particularly connected to the results of my work.

 When I relocated to the UK, I decided to also make a move from corporate number-crunching into proper software development.
 This was a great decision - I felt so much more at home doing more technical work and talking with technical people.
 However, eventually I realised this still wasn't scratching the itch.
-I thought that maybe if I got a "proper" tech job, this might be fixed.[^1]
+I thought that maybe if I got a "proper" tech job, this might be fixed.

 ## Finding the right role